List of Most Frequently Asked RESTful Web services Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 Q #14) Explain Cache-control header.

-A standard Cache control header can help in attaining cache ability.
-Enlisted below is the brief description of various cache control header:
+Answer: A standard Cache-control header can help in attaining cache ability.
+Enlisted below is the brief description of the various cache-control header:

 - Private: Resources that are marked as private can only be cached by the client.